🛠️

 Background and High-Level Process

-This doc will provide instructions on how to set up both using either Docker or building from source.
-Binaries will not be available in the initial release but will be released at a later date.
+This doc will provide instructions on how to set up both using either Docker or using the release binaries available in the repository.

 It will also walk through how to set up the config files to get the signer and Stacks node communicating correctly.